visulima/visulima/packages/jsdoc-open-api/docs/short/describing-request-body.md

 ### Form data
 The term "form data" is used for the media types `application/x-www-form-urlencoded` and `multipart/form-data`, which are commonly used to submit HTML forms.
-- `application/x-www-form-urlencoded` is used to send simple ASCII text data as key=value pairs.
+- `application/x-www-form-urlencoded` is used to send  ASCII text data as key=value pairs.
 The payload format is similar to query parameters.
-- `multipart/form-data` allows submitting binary data as well as multiple media types in a single message (for example, image and JSON).
+- `multipart/form-data` allows submitting binary data as well as multiple media types in a single message (for example, image, and JSON).
 Each form field has its own section in the payload with internal HTTP headers.
 `multipart` requests are commonly used for file uploads.